animeshgarv/Carbon_Emissions_AICTE/README.md

 ## 📌 Notes

-- This repository is being updated weekly as the project progresses.
+- This repository contains the final project work completed as part of the internship.
-- All work is part of a guided internship where I follow mentor inputs while contributing independently.
-- The project is a learning-focused journey, and feedback is always welcome!
+- The structure and base code were guided by the mentor.
+All notebooks were executed, reviewed, and understood thoroughly as part of the learning process.

 ---

-Thanks for visiting!
-Stay tuned for further updates as I continue building on this foundation.
+Thank you for reviewing the project!